Indian stocks to scale new highs on government reforms: Reuters poll

-BENGALURU The benchmark Sensex will reach a record high by year-end, driven in part by confidence the government will likely pass through major reforms, according to a Reuters poll of strategists who said weak corporate earnings remain a concern.
+BENGALURU (Reuters) - The benchmark Sensex will reach a record high by year-end, driven in part by confidence the government will likely pass through major reforms, according to a Reuters poll of strategists who said weak corporate earnings remain a concern.

 With gains of over 15 percent so far this year, the Sensex has outperformed most major global indices, overriding worries about domestic company performance in part thanks to a pool of global investor cash looking for higher returns.